The Church of Jesus Christ of Latter-day Saints in Oklahoma: History

 When Matthew Dalton and John Hubbard returned to begin missionary work in 1877, they found Richards was still faithful, and they received assistance from him.
 Later that year, Hubbard died and the mission was closed.
 In 1883, Matthew Dalton and George Teasdale of the Quorum of the Twelve reorganized the mission.
 Tracts in the Cherokee language were printed.

 Andrew Kimball, father of future church president Spencer W. Kimball, presided over the mission in 1885.
 Although he had contracted malaria, he carried on the work and was assisted by John Richards, and later by additional full-time missionaries.
 In 1892, the first meetinghouse was built in Manard (Cherokee County).
 Another was built in Massey (Choctaw Nation).

 On November 7, 1911, a branch was established at Gore with 113 members but was later dissolved.
 It was not until May 1, 1960, when the branch was again organized in Gore.
 A Sunday school that began in Bartlesville in 1924 became a branch on October 13, 1945.
 Membership increased slowly as many converts moved to Utah.
 Membership increased in the 1950s and 1960s.
 Two stakes were created in 1960.
 The Tulsa Stake was created on May 1, 1960, and the Oklahoma City Stake on October 23, 1960.

 The Latter-day Saint community reached out to those in need after the destruction of the Alfred P. Murrah Federal Building in downtown Oklahoma City on April 19, 1995.

 In 1999, thousands of Latter-day Saint volunteers from Oklahoma and surrounding areas came to Oklahoma in response to the 1999 Oklahoma tornado outbreak to provide rescue, relief, and recovery for the victims of the storm.

 Latter-day Saints in Oklahoma provided relief to victims of other disasters including floods in 2007, the Mid-May 2008 tornado outbreak sequence, and provided aid to victims of Hurricane Katrina.

 On October 17, 2021, the LDS Church donated $2 million to the First Americans Museum in Oklahoma City.
 The donation is intended to assist Native Americans in learning about their ancestral past.

 Stakes

-There are eleven stakes with their stake center located in Oklahoma.
-All eleven of these stakes are located in the Oklahoma City Oklahoma Temple district and the Oklahoma Oklahoma City Mission.
+There are 13 stakes with their stake center located in Oklahoma.
+All of these thirteen stakes are located in the Oklahoma City Oklahoma Temple district and the Oklahoma Oklahoma City Mission.
 Five other stakes have congregations in Oklahoma.

-As of May 2025, the following stakes had congregations in Oklahoma:
+As of July 2026, the following stakes had congregations in Oklahoma: